TetsuakiBaba/ofxMobileNetSSD/README.md

 # ofxMobileNetSSD

+## This project was merged into ofxOpenCvDnnObjectDetection ( https://github.com/TetsuakiBaba/ofxOpenCvDnnObjectDetection ), therefore, it is not maintained any more.

 ## Description
 ofxMobileNetSSD is a SSD(Single Shot Multibox Detection) with a voc mobilenet model addon for openframeworks.
 Please refer Tensorflow Object Detection API for more details. https://github.com/tensorflow/models/tree/master/research/object_detection